 Do you have a Food Stockpile?
-The word “stockpile” has become a bad word in 2020 with people stocking up on toilet paper and hand sanitizer, emptying shelves in stores nationwide.
+The word “stockpile” has become a bad word recently with people stocking up on toilet paper and hand sanitizer, and emptying shelves in stores nationwide.
 There is a right way to start a food stockpile without being too extreme.
 In this article, I’ll explain why you should have an emergency food supply and how to get started and stay organized.

 Have you ever started making dinner and realized that you ran out of an ingredient you needed?
 What would happen if you or your family became ill or injured and couldn’t leave the house to go to the store?
 What if you lost your job or experienced some other financial hardship?